The Purpose of This Booklet

 - 22 years Men and women (whether married or single)

-In addition, pregnant women may be initiated only during the first four months of pregnancy.
+- Pregnant women may be initiated up to the first four months of pregnancy in countries abroad and when applying in India.
 After the fourth month they must wait until after delivery to be initiated.

 2. Following the first three vows